slindsey001/slindsey001.github.io/ai-documentation-agent.md

 ## Outcome

-This project explored practical applications of AI-assisted workflows within technical documentation environments, with an emphasis on scalability, consistency, and developer-focused documentation operations.
+This project explored practical applications of AI-assisted workflows for technical documentation with an emphasis on scalability and consistency.
 The resulting workflow concepts and review patterns were adopted across the documentation team to help streamline review processes, improve consistency, and reduce manual documentation overhead.